 Josh Freeman began his college career strong with the Kansas State Wildcats.
-After graduation Freeman was picked 17th overall in in the 2009 NFL Draft by the Tampa Bay Buccaneers, the team he would play on for four years.
+After graduation Freeman was picked 17th overall in in the 2009 NFL Draft by the Tampa Bay Buccaneers, the team he would play with for four years.
 He was then traded to the New York Giants in 2014.
 This led to him being passed around by various teams in the NFL, including the Miami Dolphins as well as the Indianapolis Colts.

 Josh Freeman – Now